harsh-agarwal/diffusion_play/README.md

 ### Key Features
 - **Basic Diffusion Model**: Train a simple diffusion model on MNIST data from scratch
 - **Classifier Guidance**: Implement classifier-guided generation to produce class-specific samples
+- **DDIM Sampling**: Basic implementation of DDIM sampling and some ablation on number of steps to see the results.
 - **Knowledge Distillation**: Distill a 1000-step diffusion model into a single-step variant

 All experiments have been tested locally on Mac hardware and basic AWS GPU instances.
 The code is designed to be accessible for various hardware configurations, though H100/A100 GPUs will significantly accelerate training.